asifahmedfuad/asifahmedfuad.github.io/_pages/volunteering.md

 > ACES Alumnus & Research Group Coordinator since January, 2015 to August, 2018.\
 Supervising undergraduate students to participate in national and international competitions.

-> Vice-Chair(Technical) (2018), IEEE Young Professionals Bangladesh.

-> Student Representative, IPCV Advisory Board.

-> Volunteer, Erasmus Mundus Association-Bangladesh.
+> Webmaster & Designer, IEEE AIUB Student Branch from August, 2012 to December, 2013.

+> Volunteer of IEEE AIUB Student Branch from September, 2011 to August, 2012.

 <br />